 Open.
 Most trails, restrooms, and parking lots are open.
 The visitor center is partially closed but rangers are available at the Boston Mill train boarding station every day.

 Death Valley National Park, California / Nevada

 Open.
 All normally open park roads, trails, and overlooks are accessible.
 Park camping and lodging at nearby Stovepipe Wells have also resumed, along with take-out meals.
 The Oasis at Death Valley store and gas station has reopened; Panamint Springs Resort has reopened for camping and lodging; its restaurant is keeping limited hours and has outdoor seating.
 Further re-openings, as part of California’s Phase 3.3, are currently being determined.
-Summer heat warnings are in effect: Turn up the a/c and drive along the park’s Scenic Byway instead.
+Summer heat warnings are in effect—and the park registered 128 degrees Fahrenheit on July 12—the hottest temperature recorded on earth since 2017.
+The heat wave is expected to continue: If you go, go early in the day, and bring lots of water and salty snacks.
+Or, turn up the a/c and drive along the park’s Scenic Byway instead.

 Denali National Park, Alaska